Cohutta Wilderness

-Geography and Elevation
+Geography and elevation

 The Cohutta Wilderness is entirely within the broader metasedimentary Cohutta Mountains which are part of the broader Blue Ridge Mountains ecoregion.
 The Cohutta Mountains are part of the Unaka Range which includes the Ocoee, Unicoi Mountains, and Great Smoky Mountains.
 They are the southern terminus of this mountain chain.
 This range is geologically distinct from the Northeast Georgia mountains east of the geological Murphy Syncline split.
 The Cohuttas of Fannin, Murray and Gilmer counties are not part of the Blue Ridge, either physiographically or geologically.
 They are composed of early cambrian rocks: slates, quartzites and conglomerates of the Ocoee series and quite different from the biotite schists and gneisses of the more highly metamorphosed sedimentary rocks from which the main core of the Blue Ridge is constructed with.

+The Cohutta Mountains form one of the most prominent high-elevation blocks on the western edge of the Georgia Blue Ridge.
+Rising sharply above the lower Ridge and Valley province to the west, the range creates an elevated habitat complex with a marked contrast between the surrounding valleys and the cooler, wetter uplands.
+This elevation gradient gives the Cohuttas a sky island-like character, in which higher-elevation forests, headwater streams, and montane plant communities are separated from adjacent lowland environments by steep relief.
+The Environmental Protection Agency describes the Ridge and Valley region west of the Blue Ridge as a relatively low-lying province of parallel ridges and valleys, while the Blue Ridge contains Georgia's highest and wettest mountains.